awsdocs/amazon-connect-admin-guide/doc_source/concepts-telephony.md

 ## Porting numbers<a name="concepts-porting-numbers"></a>

-Porting of numbers refers to the ability to move an existing telephone number from one carrier to another provided you are the “customer\-of\-record\.”
+Porting of numbers refers to the ability to move an existing telephone number from one carrier to another provided you are the "customer\-of\-record\."
 In the United States, portability is required and regulated by the Federal Communications Commission\.
 Laws regarding the requirements for number portability vary greatly between countries\.
 In the United States and Canada, the process is regulated and well\-defined\.
 In other countries, some have well\-defined processes while some are dependent on carrier and geography\.

 If you are trying to port a number outside of the United States, follow the [porting process](port-phone-number.md) we've documented, however, the timeline to complete may vary\.
 If porting is not possible at all, AWS Support will let you know that it's not available\.